 Maui is a total Island Paradise and perfect for doing nothing, however, with so many things to see and do on the Island, it can be hard to actually just do nothing.
 It can also be really easy to do things too.
 Our first full day on Maui was scheduled to be a complete rest day.
 So what could we possibly Blog about?

-We had recently realised that we haven’t had a holiday in quite a few years.
-Don’t feel bad for us we have been travelling LOTS and covered huge parts of the USA and done and seen some incredible things, but we always come back more tired than when we left.
+We had recently realized that we haven’t had a holiday in quite a few years.
+Don’t feel bad for us we have been traveling LOTS and covered huge parts of the USA and done and seen some incredible things, but we always come back more tired than when we left.
 Like our L.A trip earlier this week we cram so much into them it is pretty exhausting.

-This Trip to Maui was intended to be a proper rest, and as such large parts of the trip, we had planned nothing at all.
+This trip to Maui was intended to be a proper rest, and as such large parts of the trip, we had planned nothing at all.
 This didn’t stop us ticking bucket list items off without doing anything at all!

 After a very early night, My body clock decided the correct hour to wake up was 3:30.
 Ughhh.
 Kate managed a few more hours but was still up really early and we sat watching the news and waiting for sunrise.
 One thing was pretty clear at this point the forecast of Cloud and rain was to be completely incorrect!